Quadratic-form Optimal Transport

 \section{Abstract}

 We introduce the framework of quadratic-form optimal transport (QOT), whose transport cost has the form $\iint c\,\mathrm{d}\pi \otimes\mathrm{d}\pi$ for some coupling $\pi$ between two marginals.
 Interesting examples of quadratic-form transport cost and their optimization include inequality measurement, the variance of a bivariate function, covariance, Kendall's tau, the Gromov--Wasserstein distance, quadratic assignment problems, and quadratic regularization of classic optimal transport.
 QOT leads to substantially different mathematical structures compared to classic transport problems and many technical challenges.
-We illustrate the fundamental properties of QOT, provide several cases where explicit solutions are obtained, and give general lower bounds of the optimal transport costs.
+We illustrate the fundamental properties of QOT and provide several cases where explicit solutions are obtained.
 For a wide class of cost functions, including the rectangular cost functions, the QOT problem is solved by a new coupling called the diamond transport, whose copula is supported on a diamond in the unit square.

 \textbf{Keywords}: Quadratic programming, diamond transport, quadratic assignment problem, Gromov--Wasserstein distance, regularization, submodularity